 Most cockatiel owners want to provide their pets with the best diet possible to stay healthy and happy.
 One of the most frequent questions we get asked is which fruits are safe to offer cockatiels.
 While there are a host of fruits you can provide your bird friend, in this article, we’re answering the question of mangoes.
-When it comes to offering mango to your cockatiel, we have good news: your pet can eat this tasty tropical stone fruit, but there are some things to consider before you do.
+When it comes to offering this tasty tropical stone fruit to your pet, we have good news: your cockatiel can eat mango, but there are some things to consider before you feed it to them.
 If you are looking to expand your pet’s diet, keep reading while we look at the benefits and hazards of adding mango to your cockatiel’s diet.

 Mango has quite a bit of sugar at 24 grams per cup, so you need to be sure to limit portion sizes.
 Too much sugar can lead to several health problems, including diabetes.

 The mango is quite low in pesticides compared to several other fruits, including the strawberry.
 However, even a small amount can harm your bird, so we recommend washing them well with a fruit brush before serving them.
 Removing the skin is even better, as your cockatiel probably doesn’t like it as much as the fruit anyway.

 The 5 Reasons Mango Is Good for Cockatiels

 1. Low in Calories

 Mango is low in calories and has only 107 per cup.
 Low calories mean that it is less likely to contribute to weight gain, leading to other problems, including heart disease and liver disease.